Retire by stateFigures verified May 31, 2026

 Why is Delaware considered tax-friendly for retirees?

-Delaware is one of just a few states with no sales tax at the state or local level, and it does not tax Social Security benefits.
-It does tax pension income, but a pension exclusion applies and is larger for residents age 60 and older.
+Delaware is one of just a few states with no sales tax at the state or local level, and it does not tax your Social Security benefits.
+It does tax pension income, but a pension exclusion applies, and that exclusion is larger once you turn 60.

 Delaware Division of Revenue